Goochland, Virginia: In popular culture

 A fictionalized, larger version of Goochland is depicted in the "Escape from Goochland" episode of The Cleveland Show, as the home of Stoolbend's arch-rival high school.

 Goochland is featured in Season 7 Episode 15 of the X-Files, in which the child of a local Christian family is miraculously cured of cancer.

+Goochland is shown on a t-shirt worn by country musician Oliver Anthony in his video "Rich Men North of Richmond".